Classic Games Resurrected: "The Ultimate Doom"

 There is another mod for Doom 3 called Doom Reborn which looks even better and has taken to recreating the enemies from the original series piece by piece.
 The levels also look astoundingly similar.

-The MIDI music was composed by Bobby Prince, who also helped with the music later on with Duke Nukem 3D after the Doom series.
-The music was inspired by metal bands and fitted the atmosphere nicely.
+- Then: The MIDI music was composed by Bobby Prince, who also helped with the music later on with Duke Nukem 3D after the Doom series.
+The music was inspired by metal bands and it fit the atmosphere nicely.

 Sonic Clang also made their tracks heard in the remake of the shareware version of Doom, called Classic Doom, a mod for Doom 3.